tchan90/My-Pet-Infosheet/README.md

 ### Delete
 The entire pet file can be deleted via clicking on the cross icon and confirming the action in the box.

-In the owner's section, each owner can be deleted.
+In the owner's section, each owner can be deleted via the edit section ('/editOwner').

 ## Pages
 - Home Page
-- Pet File - displays the card of each pet added.
+- Pet File ('/pets') - displays the card of each pet added.
 User can also add pet here.
-- Pet Document - all information about the pet is displayed when user views the card in the Pet File.
+- Pet Document ('pet/:id') - all information about the pet is displayed when user views the card in the Pet File.
 They can add subcollections, edit and delete data here.
-- Owners Section - displays data of the owners.
+- Owner Info ('/owner') - displays data of the owners.
 Can add, edit and delete data here.
 - About Page

 ## Installation